-- 21.5 All Contract variations must be carried out within the scope of the original Contract and must not materially affect or change the Contract. - 21.6 There are significant limitations upon the Council being able to make such modifications, especially where the Procurement Legislation applies. - 21.7 When considering a variation or modification of an existing Contract, advice must be sought in advance from the Head of Procurement and the City Solicitor. - 21.8 Such variations must be approved by: - 21.8.1 the Assistant Director of the Service if the value of the variation is less than 25%, or the revised, total Contract Value is less than £100k, - 21.8.2 the Strategic Director of the Department if the value of the variation is greater than 25%, or the revised total Contract Value is £100k or above, or - 21.8.3 the Chief Financial Officer if the value of the variation is greater than 50% and the total value of the Contract is £100k or above. - 21.9 Works Contracts variations, subject to CSO 21.6 and 21.7, must be managed in accordance with the relevant works Contract clause(s), and by no later than the next periodic valuation of the works reported in accordance with 21.8.1 to 21.8.3 above - 21.10 Following the approval of any variation the relevant notices described at CSO19.9 must be updated and any further notifications required to comply with Procurement Legislation published.
+- 21.5 All Contract Variations must be carried out within the scope of the original Contract and must not materially affect or change the Contract. - 21.6 There are significant limitations upon the Council being able to make such modifications, especially where the Procurement Legislation applies. - 21.7 When considering a Variation or modification valued £25,000 and above of an existing Contract, advice must be sought in advance from the Head of Procurement and where appropriate the City Solicitor. - 21.8 Such variations must be approved by: - 21.8.1 the Assistant Director of the Service if the value of the variation is less than 25%, or the revised, total Contract Value is less than £100k, - 21.8.2 the Strategic Director of the Department if the value of the variation is greater than 25%, and the revised total Contract Value is £100k or above, or - 21.8.3 the Chief Financial Officer if the value of the variation is greater than 50% and the total value of the Contract is £100k or above. - 21.9 Works Contracts variations, subject to CSO 21.6 and 21.7, must be managed in accordance with the relevant works Contract clause(s), and by no later than the next periodic valuation of the works reported in accordance with 21.8.1 to 21.8.3 above